-The prolific architect, interior designer, graphic artist, author and translator Richard Herre has only recently been rediscovered as an important representative of the New Objectivity of the 1920s and as an influential figure in the Stuttgart Werkbund.
-In close collaboration with the Herre family and the archives, e15 reissues chair STUTTGART and kilim ZET.
-Created in 1926, the diverse designs illustrate a polarity between the sober forms of New Objectivity and expressive coloration, whilst signifying the imaginative spatial reference of Herre’s work.
+The Stuttgart-based architect, interior designer, graphic artist, author and translator Richard Herre has only recently been rediscovered as an important representative of the New Objectivity of the 1920s and as an influential figure in the Stuttgart Werkbund.
+In close cooperation with the Herre family and the archives, e15 reissues the STUTTGART chair and the ZET kilim.

 Designed in 1926, chair STUTTGART illustrates the geometry and rationality inherent in the expressive aesthetic of Richard Herre.
 Milled from solid wood, the characteristic curved backrest of STUTTGART embodies traditional craftsmanship and timeless elegance.
 Available in waxed European oak and walnut, the chair is optionally equipped with a removable seat in textile, leather and Vienna weave.
 As a work of significant modernity and presence, chair STUTTGART can be used as a sophisticated dining, executive or visitor chair.